actualbudget/docs/docs/getting-started/envelope-budgeting.md

 month's bills, but pay all of this month's bills with last month's income.
 Actual makes this easy by allowing you to hold your available funds for the next month by clicking the To Budget amount at the top of the budgeting screen and selecting the *Hold for next month* option.
 You can read more about this on [the budgeting page](/docs/budgeting/).

+For example, if you make € 3,000 this month, instead of spending it on this month's bills, you save it and use it to cover next month's expenses.
+Most people cannot achieve this in one month, so the way forward is to build up a buffer.
+Instead of aiming to save the full € 3,000 in one go, begin by setting aside a smaller amount each month.
+For example, if you can set aside € 200 each month, gradually build your buffer over several months.
+As you save more, you’ll start to pay some of next month’s bills with this reserve.

 ### Pay-Yourself-First Strategy